-Upon the filing of the complaint the Court Clerk shall forthwith issue a summons and deliver it for service with a copy of the complaint to the plaintiff's attorney, the Nation's Chief of Police or to a person specially appointed by the Court to serve it.
-Upon request of the plaintiff, separate or additional summons shall issue against any defendants.
+Upon the filing of the complaint the Court Clerk shall forthwith issue a summons and deliver it for service with a copy of the complaint to the plaintiff's attorney, the Nation's Chief of Police or to

 Section 302.
 Form of Summons.